An Independent Documentary

 background image: East elevation drawing of the residence of David and Katherine Adler, Libertyville, IL copyrighted and courtesy of Amy Williams, Executive Director, the Adler Arts Center.

-Showcasing rare architectural footage of exteriors and interiors, this four-part series features interviews at four Adler designed homes.
+Showcasing rare architectural footage of exteriors and interiors, this four-part, chronological series features interviews at four Adler designed homes.
+Each episode is 27 minutes long.

 A “society”, residential architect who shunned publicity, David Adler (1882-1949) was born in Milwaukee and trained in Europe.
 Most of his elegant Classical homes, over 45 in all, are on a grand scale, still stand and are cherished by owners.
 At least 12 of his works are listed on the National Register of Historic Places.
 His clients included America’s leading entrepreneurs during the Great House Era, a bygone time when the affluent employed live-in service staff of butlers, chauffeurs, gardeners, maids, cooks and more.
 Showcasing rare architectural footage of exteriors and interiors, this four-part series features interviews at four Adler designed homes.